konato-debug/pokemon-phaser/README.md

 2. Install Xampp.
 3. Download this game's master zip.
 4. Create a folder in xampp's htdocs folder (usually "C:\xampp\htdocs").
-5. Put the game's files inside the folder you created (example: "C:\xampp\htdocs\Pokemon-Phaser").
+5. Put the game's files inside the folder you created (example: "C:\xampp\htdocs\pokemon-phaser").
 6. Run Apache.
 7. In your browser, go to "localhost/Pokemon-Phaser".
 8. Play the game.